atsign-foundation/at_libraries/at_contact/README.md

 }
 ```

-- If user wants to get the list of group names, Then call `listGroupNames()` method.
+- If user wants to get the list of group names, Then call `listGroupNames()` function.

 ```dart
 Future<void> _listGroupNames() async {